 In addition to normal retirement and health benefits, the school offers the following distinctive programs:

 This program supports summer professional development work by faculty on a distinctive scale.
-Established in 1989, FACA is supported by a $5.9 endowment; currently, over 40% of all Park faculty participate annually.
+Established in 1989, FACA is supported by a $5.9 million endowment; currently, over 40% of all Park faculty participate annually.
 Grants cover full salary and benefits for group or individual projects selected through a formal review process.
 Grants range from one to four weeks.

 Under current policy, employees who have been employed at Park full-time for two years are eligible to receive full tuition remission for their children who attend Park.
 All applicants, including employee children, must meet Park’s standards for admission.
 During the first two years of employment, employees can apply for support through the need-based financial assistance program.